Men's College Basketball Analyst

 In 2002, the Florida Association of Community Corrections presented him with their President’s Humanitarian Award for his work with young people, while in 2003, Vitale was honored with the first-ever Ethics and Sportsmanship in Sports Media Award given by the Institute for International Sport, as well as the National Pathfinder Award, co-presented by Indiana Sports Corporation and Indiana Black Expo, to individuals who have demonstrated a dedicated commitment to improving the lives of America’s youth.
 In 2008, he was selected as the recipient of the 2008 Naismith Men’s Outstanding Contributor to Basketball (pays tribute to individuals who made a significant impact on college basketball).
 Additional recent awards include the John Wooden Pyramid of Success Award in 2009 and in 2010, both the Ronald McDonald House Man of the Year Award of Excellence and the Make-A-Wish Chris Greicius Award given for exceptional dedication to helping grant the wishes of children with life-threatening medical conditions.
 In 2011, the University of Detroit named the basketball court after Vitale and the Tampa Bay Sports Commission presented him with a Life Time Achievement Award.
 In 2012, The V Foundation honored him with the Spirit of Jimmy V Award and he was the Tampa Bay Business Journal’s Health Care Heroes Philanthropist of the Year.

-In addition, he’s been selected for 12 halls of fame, adding the Little League Museum Hall of Excellence and National Sportscasters and Sportswriters Association Awards (NSSA) Hall of Fame in 2012.
+In addition, he’s been selected for 12 halls of fame, adding the Little League Museum Hall of Excellence and National Sportscasters and Sportswriters Association Awards (NSSA) Hall of Fame in 2012 (inducted in June of 2013).
 Other halls of fame: National Italian Sports Hall of Fame, the Elmwood Park, N.J., Hall of Fame (his hometown), the Sarasota Boys and Girls Club Hall of Fame (inducted in inaugural class of 2001), the Five-Star Basketball Camp Hall of Fame (2003), the University of Detroit Hall of Fame, the Florida Sports Hall of Fame in 1996 (he’s a resident of the state) and the East Rutherford, N.J., Hall of Fame (1985), the National Collegiate Basketball Hall of Fame (2008), the Naismith Memorial Basketball Hall of Fame (2008), Sarasota Community Archives Hall of Fame (2009),

 Born June 9, 1939, in East Rutherford, N.J., Vitale and his wife, Lorraine, have two daughters, Terri and Sherri, who both attended Notre Dame on tennis scholarships, and who both graduated with MBAs.
 The Vitale’s proud involvement with Notre Dame includes the endowment of the Dick Vitale Family Scholarship, presented annually to an Irish undergraduate who participates in Notre Dame sports or activities and does not receive financial aid.
 Recipients have included the school’s Leprechaun mascot, cheerleaders and band members.